Treating Tourette's syndrome

 Baclofen and clonazepam are two muscle relaxants that are sometimes used to treat Tourette’s syndrome.
 You or your child may feel drowsy and dizzy after taking these.

-Adults being treated with muscle relaxants should not drive or use tools or machinery if they feel dizzy or drowsy.
+Adults being treated with muscle relaxants shouldn't drive or use tools or machinery if they feel dizzy or drowsy.
 You should also avoid drinking alcohol while taking muscle relaxants because it could make you feel very ill.

 Dopamine antagonists are the most effective type of medication for preventing tics.
 However, they can cause a wide range of side effects, so will only be recommended in cases where the symptoms are particularly severe or fail to respond to other medications.